 People often mistake these crab apple trees for cherry trees.
-The confusion is understandable;both are in the rose family and have similar looking flowers.
+The confusion is understandable; both are in the rose family and have similar looking flowers.
 Both also develop flowers before developing leaves and bloom at about the same time.
-Here you can compare the apple trees, which stand between the path and the road, with the cherry trees, which grow on the other side of the path, nearer the Tidal Basin.
+Here you can compare the apple trees that stand between the path and the road with the cherry trees that grow on the other side of the path nearer the Tidal Basin.

 8. Indicator Tree / Outlet Bridge

-This tree, called the indicator tree, is growing very close to, even within, the large holly tree.
+Called the indicator tree, this tree is growing very close to, even within, the large holly tree.
 Look for the numbered post to help guide you to the correct tree.
 This tree is called the indicator tree because it blooms about a week earlier than most of the cherry trees; thus, it is an indicator that the peak blooming period is soon to occur.
-Since the park has been administrated by a variety of organizations throughout the years, it remains a mystery as to who planted the tree, when it was planted, and even what species of cherry tree it is.
+Since the park has been administrated by a variety of organizations throughout the years, it remains a mystery who planted the tree, when it was planted, and even what species of cherry tree it is.

 9. Yoshino Cherry Trees (Prunus x yedoendsis)